sarahgsiman/sarahgsiman.github.io/_pages/about.md

 ## Education

-Sarah is a sophomore studying Chemical Engineering, with a particular passion for sustainability.
+Sarah is a sophomore studying Chemical Engineering, with a strong passion for sustainability.

 * Vanderbilt University
     * BE in Chemical Engineering